 Equally important to building research capacity are the resulting contributions to economic development evidenced by securing follow-on research funding from non-EPSCoR sources and supporting aerospace-related industrial development and associated job creation.
-Growth in economic development opportunities as a result of the NASA EPSCoR investment is therefore also a jurisdictional emphasis underlying all aspects of the program.
-The NASA Kentucky EPSCoR Program receives state support through the Kentucky Cabinet for Economic Development and the statewide Kentucky EPSCoR Committee, the University of Kentucky, and participating institutions statewide.
+Growth in economic development opportunities as a result of the NASA EPSCoR investment is a jurisdictional emphasis underlying all aspects of the program.